rshconn/project_template/final_analysis.md

 - Nishanth Prajith

 ### Repository Structure
-List each file and what it's purpose it.
-Make sure you indicate where your data cleaning code and data dictionary are!

-For example:
 - `data`
-  - `raw_twitter.csv`: Raw data from the Twitter API
+  - `California_Fire_Incidents.csv`: Raw data from the kaggle for all fires in california from 2013 - 2019
+  - `California_Fire_Cleaned.csv`: Cleaned 'California_Fire_Cleaned.csv`
-  - `raw_census.csv`: Raw data from the Census API
+  - `weather_data.csv`: Raw data weather data from the World Weather Online API
-  - `cleaned.csv`: The cleaned and combined dataset for modeling.
+  - `cleaned.csv` : Combined dataset for modeling
-  - `data_dictionary.csv`: The data dictionary for cleaned.
 - `code`
-  - `etl_twitter.py`: Cleans `raw_twitter.csv`
+  - `etl_california_fire.py`: Cleans `California_Fire_Incidents.csv`
-  - `etl_census`: Cleans `raw_census.csv`
+  - `etl_weather.py`: Cleans `weather_data.csv`
+  - `cleaning.py` : Combines the two datasets
   - `exploratory_data_analysis.ipynb`: Includes descriptive statistics and charts.
-  - `build_model.py`: Builds Logistic Regression model.

 ### Challenges (Optional)
 Describe any challenges you encountered.

 ### Contributions
-Describe the contributions that each group member made.
+We both worked on the dataset cleaning and exploratory analysis.
+Nishanth mainly worked on data cleaning/fetching and Farah worked on some cleaing but mainly worked on the exploratory data analysis notebook.
+We both collectively worked on the modeling notebook.